 If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

 Giant ships that can barely maneuver into the port, laden with thousands of tons of shipping containers.
-These ships come and go all day and night travelling from country-to-country to deliver goods.
-It's a time-honored tradition in inventory management.
+These ships come and go all day and night traveling from country to country to deliver goods and handle bulk package shipping.
+It's a time-honored tradition in inventory management techniques and a vital tool for manufacturers to calculate their sell through rate.

-Your products could be on one of those ships if you adopt bulk shipping for your business.
-We'll help you understand how bulk shipping works, the costs associated with it, and the things to look for when picking a shipper.
+Your products could be on one of those ships if you adopt bulk shipping for your business, particularly if you list your business through a wholesale directory or wholesale marketplace.
+We'll help you understand how bulk shipping works, the costs associated with it, and what to look for when picking a shipper so you avoid shipping issues.

 What Are Bulk Shipments?